MunjungKim/ridge_regression/README.md

 # ridge_regression
-python code for ridge regression( implemented to predict CO2 concentration for the next month)
+python code for time series ridge regression(implemented to predict CO2 concentration for the next month)

 # Data Availability